Team-Nifty-GmbH/flux-core/docs/views.md

 ## Tabs

 You can register your own tabs to every livewire component that uses the `WithTabs` trait.
-To do so you can use the `registerTab` method in the `boot` method of your `AppServiceProvider`.
 To do so you can use the `registerTab` method in the `boot` method of your `AppServiceProvider`.

 ```php